 After the tooth extraction, you should take good care of the area, which is around the socket.
-The dental specialist may ask you to not brush your teeth for 1 – 2 days, avoid the activities, which create additional pressure in the mouth (smoking as drinking with straw) or don’t eat hard foods.
+The dental specialist may ask you to not brush your teeth for 1 – 2 days, avoid activities which create additional pressure in the mouth (smoking or drinking with a straw) or avoid eating hard foods.

 Get Your New Teeth In As Little As 48 Hours!